+Nutrition emphasizes the metabolic aspects of how organisms use food.
+It includes knowledge of how food is digested, absorbed and used for energy and growth as well as how and why nutrient requirements change over the live span and under stress.
 The field of nutritional sciences encompasses all aspects of an organism's interaction with food.
 It includes biochemical, physiologic, molecular, psychological, and cultural aspects of food choice and nutrient metabolism.

-The Dietetics Option in Nutritional Sciences is currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND), 120 South Riverside Drive, Chicago, IL 60606, (800) 877-1600; (312) 899-0040 ext.
-5400. email@example.com
+The Dietetics Option of the Nutritional Sciences major is an accreditted didactic program in dietetics (D.P.D.) by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND), 120 South Riverside Drive, Chicago, IL 60606, (800) 877-1600; (312) 899-0040 ext.
+5400, email: email@example.com

 After students have satisfied the core requirements, they can proceed to the dietetics option.
 Advanced courses stress human nutrition and its application to diet and health.
 Students take organic chemistry, biochemistry, anatomy, physiology, economics and statistics.
-Students are encouraged to download the Student Manual for the Didactic Program in Dietetics
+Upon completing the option, students normally apply for a dietetic internship or AP-4 program to prepare for the examination to become an R.D. (registered dietitian).
+Students are encouraged to download the Student Manual for the Didactic Program in Dietetics.

 The option in Nutrition provides sound training for those intending to go to graduate school in any of the life sciences, conduct biomedical research, or pursue preprofessional (medical, dental) studies.
 The nutrition option also prepares for entry-level jobs in biomedical research fields in industry and academia.